Earnings Management by Classification Shifting and IPO Survival

 52 Pages Posted: 3 Dec 2019 Last revised: 29 Dec 2020

-The study examines the effect of earnings management by classification shifting on firm success, by focusing on the survival of newly listed firms.
-We argue that shifting income-decreasing expenses from core to special items should negatively associate with future operating performance because of a) improper signaling of actual repeatable core profitability; and, more importantly b) in accordance with recent evidence by Cain, Kolev, and McVay (2019), suggesting a negative effect of opportunistic special items on future profits and cash flows.
+The study examines the effect of earnings management by classification shifting on firm success, focusing on the survival of newly listed firms.
+We argue that shifting income-decreasing expenses from core to special items should negatively associate with future operating performance because of improper signaling of actual repeatable core profitability.
 We find that classification shifting strongly and negatively affects future Initial Public Offering (IPO) success and survival.
-Our evidence indicates that this negative impact actually stems from adverse effects of non-transitory opportunistic special items, which constitute the tool for applying classification shifting, on future profits and operating cash flows, while our results are mitigated for IPO firms operating within stronger business contexts.
-Our findings provide evidence on the longer-term effects of a method of earnings management that has long been considered “soft,” and without any longer-term reversing consequences.
-Our evidence does not support this proposition in the case of newly listed IPO firms engaging in classification shifting around the time of issue.
+We further identify the economic mechanisms that drive this finding and observe that our results are mitigated when the quality of external corporate governance alleviating agency concerns is stronger, also for IPO firms operating within stronger business contexts.
+Therefore, in an environment that facilitates firm survivability, the existence of weaker than reported sustainable performance may not end up materializing in the form of lower firm survivability as these factors aid firms’ continuing operations from a business perspective.
+Our findings provide evidence of the longer-term implications of a method of earnings management that has long been considered “soft” and without any longer-term reversing consequences.

 Keywords: classification shifting; income manipulation; investor protection; initial public offering; ipo survival